ADAPT MLIP Framework Page

 Past Collaborators:

-Yihuang Xiong (Dartmouth Engineering),
+Yihuang Xiong (Dartmouth Engineering)

 MLIP/MLFF Overview

 The design of advanced materials begins with determining stable atomic configurations.
 Given a candidate material or structural sketch, engineers must predict the exact arrangement of atoms that will actually form.
 This process is characterized by the Potential Energy Surface (PES) — a function mapping atomic positions (and, in principle, environmental conditions) to total system energy.
 In practice, we typically fix the atoms and environment, leaving the PES as a function of atomic locations alone.
 Stable structures correspond to local minima on this surface: low-energy configurations that can persist physically.
 These metastable states ultimately determine the properties of the material.
 To locate such structures, atomistic modeling typically uses relaxation: starting from an initial geometry, the system iteratively descends along the PES until it reaches a minimum.
 The standard computational tool for this is Density Functional Theory (DFT), which approximates electron interactions to compute the energy and forces of a given configuration.
-By following the forces (essentially gradients of the PES), DFT drives the system towards an steady-state.
+By following the forces (essentially gradients of the PES), DFT drives the system towards a steady-state.

 While accurate, DFT is computationally expensive.
 A single relaxation trajectory may take ~8 hours on a high-performance cluster, creating a major bottleneck in materials design.
 To accelerate this, researchers are increasingly turning to machine learning force fields (MLFFs), also called machine learning interatomic potentials (MLIPs).
 Trained on DFT-calculated energies and forces, these models can evaluate new configurations in seconds rather than hours.
 In many workflows, MLFFs are used for rapid pre-relaxation, with DFT performing the final refinement.
 Our work explores how advancments in machine learning can be leveraged for this task.
 As an area of ongoing research, we maintain a list of our contributions relevant to this task.